phoeniX-Digital-Design/phoeniX/README.md

 phoeniX currently supports 32-bit word memories with synchronized access time.
 The core always addresses memory by a word aligned address and access a four byte frame from memory which is then operated on based on a `frame_mask` for half-word and byte operations.

 *Unaligned Memory Accesses:* phoeniX Load Store Unit does not support misaligned accesses.
-At the moment we are working to add support accesses that are not aligned on word boundaries by implementing the procedure with multiple separate aligned accesses requring additional clock cycles.
+At the moment we are working to add support accesses that are not aligned on word boundaries by implementing the procedure with multiple separate aligned accesses requiring  additional clock cycles.

 ## Building RISC-V Toolchain
 You can use the scripts provided in the original RISC-v repositories and [riscv-tools](https://github.com/riscv/riscv-tools).
 The default settings in the original repos build scripts will build a compiler, assembler and linker that can target any RISC-V ISA.